Saturday, February 5, 2022

 _________________________________

-¹In order for God to do so, our rebellion and all it's destructive consequences had to be addressed.
+¹In order for God to do so, our rebellion and all its destructive consequences had to be addressed.
 God can not simply ignore destructive behavior.
 It must be accounted for.

 But God perfectly addressed this Himself - in and through Christ - so that when we accept His solution and provision, He is free to now pursue us only out of love - as if we never rebelled (or are now rebellious).
 Once we are in Christ, He only has love for us, not condemnation and contempt.
-He only approaches and embraces us with love and total acceptance.
+He approaches and embraces us completely and only with love and total acceptance.
 He looks upon us as righteous in the same way he looks upon his Son.

 He still addresses our rebellious unbelief, but as a loving Father does an immature child and not as our judge seeking justice for an injured party.
 Christ became the injured party so we no longer have to pay for the injuries we cause others (though we still may experience negative consequences of our poor behavior and choices).

-²If it is to be genuine love on our part it must be free and not coerced or programmed.
+²If it is to be genuine love on our part, it must be free and not coerced or programmed.
 Love that is coerced is not love at all.
 Programmed love is a contradiction of terms.

 We draw closer to God because we choose to but we choose to because He reveals His beauty (attractiveness) to us which stirs in us a desire to pursue Him.
-If we are not attracted to Him we can simply ask Him (a choice we are responsible for) to more clearly reveal Himself to us as He truly is.
+If we are not attracted to Him, we can simply ask Him (a choice we are responsible for) to more clearly reveal Himself to us as He truly is.
 That is a prayer He always says yes to if we are sincere.

-³We may bristle at the idea of God choosing some to follow Him but not others.
-However did he not choose Abraham and his household among all other peoples and only him?
-And after this he also only chose Noah and his family to enter the ark and be saved from the flood.
-We do not bristle at these stories or consider them unfair but see them as God showing mercy to the ones he called to obey.
+³We may bristle at the idea of God choosing some to follow Him, but not others.
+However, did he not choose Abraham and his household among all other peoples and only him?
+And after this, he also only chose Noah and his family to enter the ark and be saved from the flood.
+We do not bristle at these stories or consider them unfair, but see them as God showing mercy to the ones he called to obey.

-I propose that a reason God does not choose to open everyones eyes to see His love is it causes those he does awaken to appreciate His love more i.e. if God had not opened my eyes I would have gone into eternity without Him.
+I propose that a reason God does not choose to open everyone's eyes to see His love is it causes those he does awaken to appreciate His love more, i.e. if God had not opened my eyes I would have gone into eternity without Him.

-This isn't a theory, it actually happens and if not for the grace of God, there I also go.
-This realization causes me (you) to appeciate His love in a way I (you) would not have if eternal separation from God - the very Source of love and life - wasn't a very real possibility.
+This isn't a theory, it actually happens, and if not for the grace of God, there I also go.
+This realization causes me (you) to appreciate His love in a way I (you) would not have if eternal separation from God - the very Source of love and life - wasn't a very real possibility.
 This results in those He awakens to experience His love to the greatest possible extent.

 To most fully appreciate good, the possibility of evil must also exist and be a real threat.